 Diamonds are assigned this clarity grade because inclusions are often easy to spot at 10x magnification but generally invisible to the naked eye.

-As an example, this 0.76-carat diamond has clouds, needles, and pinpoints.
+As an another example, I found a 0.76-carat diamond with clouds and needles.

 These are some of the same inclusions as the SI diamonds above, but they’re smaller and in less prominent positions.

 VS diamonds are often used in engagement rings.
-In fact, if you’re choosing a diamond heavier than one carat, you could start your search in this category.
+In fact, if you’re choosing a diamond heavier than 1.5 carats, you could start your search in this category.

 Similar to the SI category, VS clarity is also broken down into VS1 and VS2.